-Traveling with your dog can make for quite the pawesome adventure!
+Traveling with your dog can make for quite the paw-some adventure!
 But traveling during the wintertime does come with more challenges.
-When traveling with our favorite furry friends, we can try to help make their experience as comfortable and safe as possible by following these helpful tips.
+When traveling with our favorite furry friends, we can try to help make the experience as comfortable and safe as possible by following these helpful tips.

 1.)
 Make preparations before the trip

 Before heading out, check that your pet has a collar with accurate contact information for you.
 Make sure you bring identification for your dog with your dog's name, your name, your main phone number and proof of rabies shots and other vaccines.

 If you plan on being somewhere for more than a week, you may even consider investing in another identification tag that shows the location and phone number of your destination.
 In the event your dog gets lost on your trip, you’ll want to be prepared to find them as quickly as possible.

 It would also be ideal that your dog is microchipped so that, in the case they are separated from you, they can be taken to a vet where they will check for their microchip and contact you.
 Having your dog microchipped just to take a vacation may seem extreme, but it does have benefits beyond your dog road trip or staycation.
 Having your dog microchipped costs around $50 on average (if you don’t need a physical exam beforehand), and hurts about as much as having blood drawn.
 If you’re an avid trip taker, the potential benefits far outweigh the one-time cost.

 Before hitting the road, it's also a good idea to research the names of some veterinary hospitals at your destination and bring your pet’s medical records with you in case you do have to visit a veterinarian while at your destination.